Phone: +33 1 60 72 48 68

 Corporate Strategy, Organisational Design, Research Methods

 Phebo Wibbens is an Assistant Professor of Strategy at INSEAD in France.
-He teaches the MBA electives MAACS (Mergers, Acquisitions, Alliances and Corporate Strategy) and Org 2.0, a course on cutting edge organizational design methods, such as machine learning, A/B testing, and graph theory.
+He teaches the MBA elective MAACS (Mergers, Acquisitions, Alliances and Corporate Strategy).